dougo/letterclick/README.md

-letterclick
+Letterclick
 ===========

-Web-based clone of Letterpress.
+A web-based clone of Letterpress.